RamonZwaan/metapepview/docs/installation.md

 It is recommended to install meta-PepView with [pipx](https://pipx.pypa.io/stable/).
 It works similar to `pip`, but is designed for installation of applications as opposed to libraries.
 When installing a package, `pipx` provides a separate environment for the tool to run without cluttering existing python environments and ensures the executables are exposed to the command line.
 When using `pip`, it is recommended to install meta-PepView in a separate environment ([virtual environment](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html))

+!!! note
+    In the instructions below, meta-PepView is installed by pip(x) by fetching the code from the GitHub repository.
+For this, git needs to be [installed on the PC](https://git-scm.com/install/linux).

 #### Installation with `pipx`

 First, make sure [python](https://www.python.org/) (3.11 or higher) is installed.